spacelift-io/user-documentation/docs/concepts/spaces/README.md

 In Spacelift, this can be achieved by splitting your account into multiple Spaces.

-Spaces are logical permission boundaries to which you can assign various kinds of Spacelift entities: Stacks, Policies, Contexts, Modules, Worker Pools, and Cloud Integrations.
+Spaces are sets that can be filled with various kinds of Spacelift entities: Stacks, Policies, Contexts, Modules, Worker Pools, and Cloud Integrations.

 Initially, you start with a root and a legacy space.
 The root space is the top-level space of your account, while the legacy space exists for backwards compatibility with pre-spaces RBAC.
 You can then create more spaces, ending up with a big tree of segregated environments.